The very best places to experience Día de Muertos in 2026!

 I spent my first ever Día de Muertos in Oaxaca in 2016.
 My kids were two and four and we had just begun our Mexico journey.
 Being so lucky as to experience Oaxaca during Day of the Dead set us up for many years of living happily in Mexico.

-What to Expect from Oaxaca from Día de los Muertos 2024
+Oaxaca during Día de los Muertos

-Oaxaca is often thought of as the heart of Mexico because so much of what foreigners think of as quintessentially Mexican comes from this region including food and souvenirs.
+Oaxaca is often thought of as the heart of Mexico because so much of what foreigners think of as quintessentially Mexican comes from this region, including food and souvenirs.
 And as for Día de Muertos, there is simply nowhere like Oaxaca because while Oaxacans do take the festival seriously, they also love to party and they love for people to party with them.

 Oaxaca is an incredible city to visit at any time of the year but it really ramps up for Day of the Dead.
 From about halfway through October you’ll start to see ofrendas (altars) and catrinas (dressed-up skeletons) in shops and the local markets will start selling Day of the Dead items.